jimarasim/stuffedanimalwar/README.md

-stuffedanimalwar is a nodejs application that uses socket communication to exchange chat messages and interactive game pad data and dj music.
+stuffedanimalwar is a nodejs application that uses open socket communication to exchange chat message and tap message objects between clients with no data storage.

-it is unsecure http and will run on any port
+it is currently unsecure http and will run on any port.

-fromkittehwithlove.html is a sample of how to create your own custom stuffedanimalwar page, but you can just edit and use this one too fromkittehwithlove.html includes javascript for:
+fromkittehwithlove.html is a sample of how to create your own custom stuffedanimalwar page, but you can just edit and use this one too if you don't mind the name.

+fromkittehwithlove.html includes javascript for:
--stuffedanimalwarmechanics.js - for actions in the interactive game pad -utilities.js - basic functionality for audio and video players -sockethandler.js - sets up javascript event handlers for fromkittehwithlove.html page elements that handle socket communication with the socket handler in index.js
+-stuffedanimalwarmechanics.js - for actions in the interactive game pad, or what to do when a tap message object is received from the socket.
+-utilities.js - basic functionality for audio and video players. unfortunately fromkittehwithlove.html does not have a video player example, just audio player
+-sockethandler.js - sets up javascript event handlers for fromkittehwithlove.html page elements that handle socket communication with the socket handler in index.js